Dartvauder/NeuroTrainerWebUI/README.md

 ## Description:

-A simple and convenient interface for finetuning of various neural network models.
+A simple and convenient interface for using of various neural network models.
 You can finetune, evaluate and generate with LLM and StableDiffusion, using various hyperparameters.
+You can also check system sensors

 The goal of the project - to create the easiest possible application to finetune neural network models